-Refund Schedule for Tuition and Fees
+Withdrawal Refund Schedule for Tuition and Fees

-The following refund schedules will be used to calculate refunds for all students who withdraw from class(es).
+The following refund schedules uses a pro-rata refund up to 60 % of the enrollment period and will be used to calculate refunds for all students who withdraw from class(es).

 A student may find it necessary to withdraw/drop from the University before the end of a term or class.
 Withdrawals could impact student account, financial aid, tuition assistance, and veteran benefit status.
 The date that the student starts the withdrawal process and drop class(es) is the official withdrawal date for the class(es), and will be used to calculate the percentage of time the student was enrolled in the term and the percentage of tuition charged.
 The calculation will use the total number of calendar days attended divided by the total number of calendar days of the enrollment period (minus authorized breaks of five days or more).
 If a student drops after the 60 percent point in the enrollment period, there is no tuition or fee refund; the student is responsible for the full amount.